MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/Deploying/SQLServerContainers.md

 <h3> Docker </h3>
 <p> Docker is the standard for containers, in terms of isolating (the container implementation) for Linux.
 It's a container runtime for Linux, Windows has its own one. </p>
 <img src="https://www.aldakur.net/wp-content/uploads/2017/03/docker-logo-1024x914.png" width=500>

+<p> Using a container in Docker. imagen I'm a developer, I'm creating my application, I need a local database, I want to use containers for that, then I want it in production running in Azure.
+If I'm developing, I want the ability to have those containers locally.
+Docker Desktop gives me that ability on a Windows or Mac machine.
+It also gives me Kubernetes (a orchestrator).    </p>

+<a src="https://hub.docker.com/editions/community/docker-ce-desktop-windows"> Download Docker Dekstop for Windows </a>